Sustainable Energy Resources

 - Prince George's County Department of Housing and Community Development Community Development Block Grant

-The Community Development Block Grant (CDBG) program, administered by Department of Housing and Community Development (DHCD)'s Community Planning and Development Division, provides annual grants on a formula basis to entitled municipalities and non-profit organizations.
+The Community Development Block Grant (CDBG) program, administered by the Department of Housing and Community Development (DHCD)'s Community Planning and Development Division, provides annual grants on a formula basis to entitled municipalities and non-profit organizations.

-The Office of Home energy Programs (OHEP) provides bill assistance to low-income households in the State of Maryland to make their energy costs more affordable and to help with the prevention of loss and the restoration of home energy service.
+The Office of Home Energy Programs (OHEP) provides bill assistance to low-income households in the State of Maryland to make their energy costs more affordable and to help with the prevention of loss and the restoration of home energy service.

 Energy assistance will not reduce the amount of any other public assistance benefits you receive, such as TCA or Food Stamps.
 Nor will it reduce Social Security benefits.